aliraad79/MyPortfolio/README.md

 │   │ ├── ichi_filter.py            # filter datas based on ichi moku cload indicator
 │   │ └── sma_filter.py             # filter datas based on multiple smas
 │   │
-│   └── pattern                     # module to specify the pattern that found in a time
+│   ├── pattern                     # module to specify the pattern that found in a time
-│     └── pattern.py                # pattern recognization with help of Nonparametric kernel regression
+│   │ └── pattern.py                # pattern recognization with help of Nonparametric kernel regression
+│   │
+│   ├── dependence                  # module to specify the relation between a stock and other retruns like indexes or oil price
+│   │ └── regression.py             # linear regression
+│   │
+│   └── tree                        # module for analysis with tree things │     └── randomForest.py
 │
-├── chart                           # module for creating charts │   └── pattern.py                  # chart the pattern
+├── chart                           # module for creating charts │   ├── pattern.py
+│   └── randomForest.py
 │
 ├── scrapers                        # module for scraping sites │   └── forexFactory.py             # www.forexfactory.com
 │
-├── strategy                        # My market strategy based on the analysis module │   └── strategy1                   # A Simple Strategy
+├── strategy                        # My market strategy based on the analysis module │   └── strategy1                   # A Simple Strategy for iran stock market │   ├── strategy2                   # A RF strategy

 ```